sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     Do not forget `--use-singularity` otherwise Snakemake will not pull the image!!!

 ??? tip
-    If you want to see how a Snakemake-generated Dockerfile looks like, use: `snakemake --cores 1 --containerize > Dockerfile`
+    If you want to see how a Snakemake-generated Dockerfile looks like, use: `snakemake -c 1 --containerize > Dockerfile`.

 **Exercise:** How many DEG were detected?